weaamasad9/chess-game/README.md

 ## 👤 Author

-Developed by a second-year Software Engineering student at Braude College,
+Developed by me as a personal project :)
 , with high motivation, strong self-learning ability, and love for challenges and building things from scratch.